-With Yumiko Alexander Mar 4, 9:00am-10:30am A swatch can predict how a garment knit or crocheted with non-elastic yarns will behave.
+An in-person class with Yumiko Alexander Nov 11, 9:00am-10:30am PST A swatch can predict how a garment knit or crocheted with non-elastic yarns will behave.
 Learn Yumiko's process for accurate swatching with cotton, linen, and silk.

 About Yumiko Alexander